 Worldview Entertainment is a leading independent motion picture studio that finances, produces and acquires theatrical quality feature films with budgets up to $50 million for worldwide distribution.
 The company plays an integral role in all aspects of the filmmaking process and looks to make strategic investments across a film's life cycle.

-Worldview began the year by closing two studio co-financing deals, one for Alejandro González Iñárritu's comedy, "Birdman," with Fox Searchlight and New Regency, starring Michael Keaton, Emma Stone, Zach Galifianakis and Academy Award nominees Edward Norton, Naomi Watts and Amy Ryan; and the other for Daniel Espinosa's crime thriller, "Child 44," with Summit/Lionsgate, starring Tom Hardy, Noomi Rapace, Academy Award winner Philip Seymour Hoffman, Academy Award nominee Gary Oldman, Joel Kinnaman and Jason Clarke.
+Worldview's impressive and robust 2013 slate included two studio co-financing deals: Alejandro Gonzalez Innaritu's comedy, "Birdman," with Fox Searchlight and New Regency, starring Michael Keaton, Emma Stone, Academy Award nominee Naomi Watts, Zach Galifianakis and Academy Award nominee Edward Norton; and Daniel Espinosa's crime thriller, "Child 44," with Summit/Lionsgate, starring Tom Hardy, Noomi Rapace, Academy Award nominee Gary Oldman, Jason Clarke, Joel Kinnaman and Vincent Cassel.

 The company also financed and produced two films in 2013 making their world premiere at the 2014 Sundance Film Festival: Zach Braff's drama, 'Wish I Was Here," starring Braff and Academy Award nominee Kate Hudson; and Kate Barker-Froyland's "Song One," starring Academy Award winners Anne Hathaway and Mary Steenburgen.
 To round out the year, Worldview re-teamed with David Gordon Green on the drama "Manglehorn," starring Academy Award winners Al Pacino and Holly Hunter; and acquired the North American rights to Academy Award winner Michel Hazanavicius's drama, "The Search," starring Academy Award nominees Berenice Bejo and Annette Bening.